Nmonchart

 Not included the data for each CPU core thread

-- my machines have up to 160!!!
+- My workstation machine have up to 160!!!

 Summary of the graphs